-You may or may not be aware that the General Data Protection Regulation (GDPR) comes into effect on May 25th.
-GDPR is designed to improve the control of personal information for all individuals within the EU and applies to businesses large or small.
+The General Data Protection Regulation (GDPR) came into effect on May 25th 2018 and is designed to improve the control of personal information for all individuals within the EU.
+Since it applies to businesses large or small, you probably need to update your website to comply.

 As part of the compliance, your website will need to have the following in place where applicable: